Article 58: Evolution

 After the denunciation of Stalinism by Nikita Khrushchev the code was significantly rewritten.

-Application of the article
+Opinions

 Aleksandr Solzhenitsyn in his 1973 book The Gulag Archipelago characterized the enormous scope of the article in this way:

 One can find more epithets in praise of this article than Turgenev once assembled to praise the Russian language, or Nekrasov to praise Mother Russia: great, powerful, abundant, highly ramified, multiform, wide sweeping 58, which summed up the world not so much through the exact terms of its sections as in their extended dialectical interpretation.Who among us has not experienced its all-encompassing embrace?
 In all truth, there is no step, thought, action, or lack of action under the heavens which could not be punished by the heavy hand of Article 58.

-According to Solzhenitsyn, "The paragraph 58 had no minimum of age!
-So was it even told at the lectures on law held for the people — Tallinn, 1945.
-Dr Uusmaa had known a six year old boy, who was in the colony on the ground of paragraph 58 — this is obviously a record!"

-Analogs in other Union republics

-In Ukraine the article corresponded to Article 54 (UkrSSR Penal Code), in Belarus – Article 63 (BSSR Penal Code).